AREA-EPITECH/RTYPE-mirror/docs/client/Client.md

 ## Usage
 To start the client, first compile the project with `./build.sh` and then run the client with `./r-type_client <host> <port>`.
-It will start the client and connect to the server at using the given host and port.
+It will start the client and connect it to the server, using the given host and port.

 ## Models
 All the models used by the clients are voxels, except for the backgrounds that are png files.